Sales 855.945.7921 | Support 888.277.8514 |

 What do you do if you make excess contributions to an employee’s Health Savings Account (HSA)?
 Excess contributions are any amount that exceeds the 2021 maximum of $3,600 for self-only coverage or $7,200 for family coverage.
 You can correct excess contributions in the following ways:

 1. Request a return of excess funds from the financial institution to get refunded to the employee.
-Then, issue a Form W-2c, Corrected Wage and Tax Statements, showing the reduction in the amount reported in box 12, Code W.
+Then, a Form W-2c Corrected Wage and Tax Statements will be issued, showing the reduced amount reported in box 12 Code W.

-2. If you chose not to recover the excess contributions, report those funds as taxable wages on Form W-2, boxes 1, 3, and 5.
+2. If you choose not to recover the excess contributions, report those funds as taxable wages on Form W-2 boxes 1, 3, and 5.
 Boxes 4 and 6 show the Social Security and Medicare tax owed on the excess amount.
-If this is not recorded correctly on Form W-2, then a Form W-2c must be issued.
+If this is not recorded correctly on Form W-2, then a W-2c form must be issued.

 Form W-2: Box 12, Code DD Information

-A common question we hear is, “What is Code DD on Form W-2?”
-Employers use this code to report the cost of an employee’s health care benefits.
-It’s reported in Box 12 of Form W-2 and using Code DD to identify the actual amount.
-This reported amount generally includes the portions paid by both the employer and the employee.
+A common question is, “What is Code DD on Form W-2?”
+Employers use this code in Box 12 of Form W-2 to report the actual amount of an employee's health care benefits.
+This reported amount generally includes the portions paid by the employer and the employee.
 However, it doesn’t include any salary reduction contributions.
 The amount recorded for Code DD is not taxable and is for information purposes.

 Not sure what to report on Box 12?